lambdaclass/era_vm/docs/general.md

         )?;
     }
     ```
-    Handles regular calls by pushing a new call frame onto the stack, maintaining the standard context.
+    Pushes a new call frame onto the stack, maintaining the original context.

-- **Mimic calls**: They are primarily used to call constructors on behalf of the deployed contract.
-When a new contract is being deployed, its constructor must be called to initialize its state.
-Mimic calls ensure that this initialization occurs correctly, with the contract's state being set up as intended.
-The Mimic call temporarily assumes the caller's identity, allowing the constructor to be executed in a context where it appears as if the deployed contract is calling itself.
+- **Mimic calls**: Primarily used to call constructors on behalf of the deployed contract during contract deployment to initialize its state.
+Mimic calls simulate the caller's identity, allowing the constructor to initialize the contract's state as if the contract is calling itself.
     ```rust
     FarCallOpcode::Mimic => {
         let mut caller_bytes = [0; 32];